Page titles

 5. Open the </> Misc tab.

-6. Select the "fulltext" helper from the Helpers drop-down.
+6. Select fulltext from the Helpers drop-down list.

-7. Click Copy to clipboard and paste the starting fulltext block into your page layout.
+7. Click Copy to clipboard, then paste the generated fulltext block into the Page Layout.

 {{#fulltext}}